 PSF3A which compares central government data with that of previous periods,

 PSF3B which provides detailed time series data for central government.

 As public sector net borrowing is largely driven by the central government accounts (see ‘Sectoral Breakdown of Public Sector Net Borrowing’ table) it can be informative to look at the detail of these central government accounts.

-For the period April to August 2012, central government accrued current receipts were £213.8 billion, which was £0.8 billion, or 0.4 per cent, higher than in the same period of the previous year, when central government current receipts were £213.0 billion.
+For the period April 2013 to August 2013, central government accrued current receipts were £236.5 billion, which was £18.4 billion, higher than the same period the previous year.

 As cash receipts are generally accrued back to earlier periods, the first estimate for receipts in a month is by nature provisional, including, as it must, a significant amount of forecast data.
 Therefore, care must be taken when making inferences based on receipts data for the latest months.

 Central Government receipts follow a strong cyclical pattern over the year, with high receipts in April, July, October and January due to quarterly Corporation Tax returns being accrued to these months.
 This can be seen in Figure 2.
 January accrued receipts are particularly high due to receipts from quarterly corporation tax combining with those from income tax self assessment.
 The revenue raised through income tax self assessment, as well as affecting January receipts, also tends to lead to high receipts in February and, to a lesser degree, March.

 In August 2013, central government accrued current expenditure was £51.3 billion, which was £1.1 billion, or 2.2%, lower than August 2012, when central government current expenditure was £52.4 billion.